 Maungarei means 'watchful mountain' and is a reference to this maunga as a highly strategic vantage point, and the ability of the inhabitants to resist attack.

-Maungarei is one of best preserved maunga pā (village settlement) in Tāmaki Makaurau / Auckland and occupation by Māori dates to around 1400AD.
-The main construction of pā terraces and pits that we see today have been dated date back to the mid-sixteenth and late-seventeenth centuries.
+Maungarei is one of the best preserved maunga pā (village settlement) in Tāmaki Makaurau / Auckland and occupation by Māori dates to around 1400AD.
+The main construction of pā terraces and pits that we see today have been dated back to the mid-sixteenth and late-seventeenth centuries.

 Being adjacent to the Tāmaki River and the modern-day Panmure Basin, and surrounded by expansive and fertile volcanic soils, Maungarei was ideally positioned for crop cultivation and access to marine resources.
 The form of the maunga with steep slopes and a high summit allowed for the settlement to be skillfully defended.